 Missionary marriages face incredible stress for a variety of reasons; I will not address those in this post.
-Based on missionary experience, nearly twenty years of ours combined with many of our colleagues’, I simply ask you to trust me on this.
+Based on missionary experience, ours combined with many of our colleagues’, I simply ask you to trust me on this.

-For this reason, the series Seven Ways in Seven Days, Practical Prayer for Missionaries begins with the most important missionary prayer need: the missionary marriage.
+For this reason, this series titled Seven Ways in Seven Days: Practical Prayers for Missionaries begins with the most important missionary prayer need: the missionary marriage.

 Practical prayers for missionary marriages:

 For both husband and wife to live spiritually healthy lives: that their individual walk with Christ and their overall spiritual formation stay active.

 Both the husband and wife to learn to grow together through transition, stress, loss, loneliness, rejections, and/or other effects of cross-cultural living.

 The conviction of the Holy Spirit in each of their lives, both of sin and of righteousness

 The missionary husband to love his wife with tenderness and understanding in spite of the challenges of cross-cultural living they both face.
 He may become desensitized amidst the difficulties.
 Similarly, the missionary wife to respect and admire her husband despite the constant challenges of living outside her comfort zone.
 She may become resentful among the burdens of child-rearing and homemaking in a foreign culture.